AlesiaSherstneva/inno-microservices/README.md

 **Location:** `/security-starter/`
 **Description:** Shared Spring Boot Starter for centralized JTW authentication and authorization.
 Eliminates code duplication for token parsing and validation across all microservices.

+**Features:**
+- automatic JWT parser configuration
+- ready-to-use filters for token generation and validation
+- methods for retrieving user ID and other claims from token